-When you find yourself in this type of situation, you need an effective strategy to quickly find, win over and prepare highly skilled seasonal employees.
-Here are three critical steps.
+When you find yourself in need of extra help this time of year, you need an effective strategy to find, hire and onboard seasonal employees quickly.
+Here are three critical steps:

-A good relationship with a first-rate recruiter is essential to successful seasonal hiring.
-A specialized staffing agency like Robert Half knows the candidate marketplace in your industry and city.
-We have a database of millions of job seekers, including many that you and other companies wouldn’t have access to on your own.
+A good relationship with a recruiter is essential to successful seasonal hiring.
+A specialized talent solutions firm like Robert Half knows the job candidate marketplace in your industry and city.
+We have a database of job seekers, including many that you and other companies wouldn’t have access to on your own.

-Moreover, it can be challenging to evaluate and hire a large number of people in a short amount of time when you and your team are already stretched thin.
-A staffing agency can make this process much easier and help you identify and bring on board lots of seasonal employees at once.
-We can effectively evaluate experience and skills to make the right matches — and fast.
+Moreover, it can be challenging to evaluate a large number of people in a short amount of time when you and your team are already stretched thin.

-Just as you would with a candidate for a full-time position, assess potential seasonal employees based on the required skills and experience, performance expectations, personality, and corporate culture fit.
-Conduct reference checks to make sure you’ve made the best match possible.
+Just as you would with a job candidate for a permanent position, assess potential seasonal employees based on the required skills and experience, performance expectations and work style.
+Conduct reference checks too.

 But before you do all that, find out what range you should expect to pay.
-The Canadian market is competitive even for temporary workers today.
-If a recruiter is helping you hire seasonal help, they can work with you to ensure you offer compensation that meets the market standard.
-You also can use resources such as Robert Half’s annual Salary Guides.
+If a recruiter is helping you hire seasonal help, they can work with you so that you offer compensation that meets the market standard.

-Even with a seasonal employee, you need to have a strong sense of the specific duties and responsibilities of the job you’re staffing.
-If you’re working with a staffing agency, inform the recruiter of the time frame and key expectations, and make sure they are communicated to job candidates during the interview.
+Even with a contract professional, you need to have a strong sense of the specific duties and responsibilities of the job you’re filling.
+If you’re working with an employment agency, inform the recruiter of the time frame and key expectations, and make sure they are communicated to job candidates during the interview.

-It’s a worthwhile exercise to write a detailed job description before you bring the interim worker on board, and go over it on the first day.
+It’s a worthwhile exercise to write a detailed job description before you bring the contract worker on board — and go over it on the first day.
 Then stick with it, avoiding the temptation to give the seasonal employee whatever random assignment needs doing.
-One of the advantages is that in the event the temporary position becomes full time, you’ll be able to accurately evaluate how well the person fulfilled the job as you described it.
-Seasonal employees often make great candidates for full-time positions.
+One of the advantages is that in the event the contract position becomes something more after all the taxes are file, you’ll be able to accurately determine how well the person fulfilled the job.
+Seasonal employees often make great candidates for permanent placement.

-Whether you’re impacted by time-consuming tax season or outgoing interns, a little preparation can go a long way.
-Apply this hiring strategy to find the best seasonal employees who can provide extra support when there is a temporary increase in workload — and take the load off you and the rest of your staff.
+Whether you’re burdened by tax time or talent shortages, a little preparation can go a long way.
+Apply the strategy outlined above to find the best seasonal employees who can provide extra support when there is a temporary increase in workload — and take the load off you and the rest of your team.